 Overview of Laryngeal Disorders

-Most laryngeal disorders cause dysphonia, which is impairment of the voice (see ).
+Most laryngeal disorders cause dysphonia, which is impairment of the voice (see The Professional Voice).
 A persistent change in the voice (eg, > 3 wk) requires visualization of the vocal cords, including their mobility.
 Although the voice changes with advancing age, becoming breathy and aperiodic, acute or prominent changes in the elderly should not be presumed to result from aging, and evaluation is required.

 The voice should be assessed and recorded, particularly if surgical procedures are planned.
 Examination of the larynx includes external inspection and palpation of the neck and internal visualization of the epiglottis, false cords, true cords, arytenoids, pyriform sinuses, and subglottic region below the cords.
-Internal visualization is accomplished by either indirect mirror examination (see see Figure: Laryngeal disorders) or direct flexible fiberoptic laryngoscopy in an outpatient setting with a topical anesthetic.
-Rigid laryngoscopy with the patient under general anesthesia allows for biopsy when necessary or assessment of passive mobility of the vocal cords when immobilized by either paralysis or fixation.
+Internal visualization is accomplished by either indirect mirror examination (see Figure: Laryngeal disorders) or direct flexible fiberoptic laryngoscopy in an outpatient setting with a topical anesthetic.
+Rigid laryngoscopy with the patient under general anesthesia provides the most thorough examination of the vocal cords, allowing